Basic Stakeholder Analysis

 In the narrow right hand column use Red (poor), Amber (fair) and Green (good) dots to show how well the stakeholder feels the project is doing against each criteria.
 The flipcharts could be replaced with or written up into a table similar to the one shown below.

 Once the stakeholder expectations are recorded Bryson suggests that the group consider and document what can be done to quickly please each stakeholder and also what long term issues they may have.
-To accommodate this the table could be modified as below.
+To do this add two columns to your table: Quick wins and Long term issues/concerns.

 Basic stakeholder analysis including quick wins and long term issues